sethvargo/vault-auth-slack/README.md

   can tune these values, but they are not covered in this guide.

   Click on "OAuth and Permissions" in the sidebar.

-  - [ ] Add a redirect URL that points to `https://$VAULT_ADDR/v1/auth/slack/login/oauth`.
-If you mounted the Slack auth method at a different path, use that instead.
-Note that the redirect URL must be publicly accessible and it must be served over HTTPS.
-It is not possible to use custom certificates.

-    Be sure to click "Save URLs".

   - [ ] Add the following scopes to your application: